thingsboard/thingsboard.github.io/docs/samples/cricket-wifi/cricket-wifi.md

 * 2xAAA batteries

 ### Make a battery powered Wi-Fi sensor
 Cricket WiFi module comes with a built-in temperature sensor.
-For this example we do not need any other hardware peripherals.
+In this example we do not need any other hardware peripherals.
 However, in order to get more accurate temperature readings it is highly recommended to use external sensors e.g. DS18B20/+

-In this example simply attach batteries to the Cricket Wi-Fi module and the device is ready to go.
-Please use fresh and good quality batteries e.g. Duracel, Energizer
+In this example we simply attach batteries to the Cricket Wi-Fi module and the device is ready to go.
+Note: please use fresh and good quality batteries e.g. Duracel, Energizer

 <img src="/images/samples/cricket-wifi/asm.png" width="50%">